-Over the past four years, Americans’ consumption of media and entertainment has increased by more than 10%.
+Over the four year period between 2014 and 2018, Americans’ consumption of media and entertainment increased by more than 10%.
 That’s an increase of 1 hour per day.
 Digging into the data is even more striking.
 Time with smart media is up 80% to over 4 hours per day.
 The biggest driver of this change is time with mobile which is up more than 2.5 times.
 The only category of smart media that’s down is internet over a computer which is down 50% in the last year alone.
 Clearly people have shifted their time to the easy accessibility and data rich AI-based applications on mobile devices.

 All of this time equals money for the companies creating AI.
 And none more than the big five platforms.
 These companies all have their own approach to the market and to AI.
 Apple focuses on delivering experiences and they use AI with a very strong focus on privacy to make that experience as personal as possible.
 Google’s focus is on delivering information to everyone around the world and they use their AI to analyze the vast richness of internet data to be able to provide the actual data that each individual wants.
 Microsoft’s focus is helping people be more productive at home and at work and they’re applying AI across a host of products to help you anticipate what you need before you know you need it.
 Amazon’s focus is selling and delivering things to you and they use AI throughout their business—from recommending products to solving for the most effective logistics to get that product to you.
 Finally Facebook’s focus is on making connections—to people and information—and they use their AI in ways to keep you connected and addicted so that you stay on your platform as long as possible.